Flag of Veneto

 The flag of the Italian region of Veneto derives from the flag historically used by the Republic of Venice (697–1797), a maritime republic centered on the modern city of Venice.
 The modern flag was adopted by legge regionale (regional law) 20 maggio 1975, n.
 56 and amended by L.R. del 22 febbraio 1999, which deleted the words "Regione del Veneto".

-Regione del Veneto also has a banner (gonfalone), its design identical to the flag's except in its vertical orientation.